NikeHop/OpenReviewParser/README.md

 This requires around 140G of disk space and a Semantic Scholar API key.
 The paper and abstract datasets of Semantic Scholar are downloaded to build a mapping from titles to paper info for the retrieval of reference informations.

-* Hypothesis Annotation: Requires to set OPENAI_API_KEY as environment variable with the corresponding key.
+* **Hypothesis Annotation**: Requires to set OPENAI_API_KEY as environment variable with the corresponding key.

-* Citation Count: Semantic Scholar key recommended otherwise rate limits are easily reached.
+* **Citation Count**: Semantic Scholar key recommended otherwise rate limits are easily reached.

 ### Run pipeline for individual venues